breuleux/buche/README.md

 ![repl](media/example-pyrepl_nice.png)

-Merging the outputs of several commands:
+Merging the outputs of several commands (shift-click on tabs to do the split screen):

 ![merge](media/example-merge.png)